mako314/EquipMe/client/FutureWork.md

 14. Make rent now take you to rental prepop if signed in, additionally have that be really the only way you can get there, otherwise the flow doesn't make much sense

+15. Need to make a picture attribute for the table, basically allow multiple picture uploads

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------